-Join Simon Walker for an in-depth discussion in this video Understanding how cool color frames emotion, part of The Art of Color Correction: Color Grading for Locations and Times of Day.
+Join Simon Walker for an in-depth discussion in this video Understanding how cool color frames emotion, part of Color Correction: Color Grading for Locations and Times of Day.

 As an audience we have an emotional response to different colors.
 One of the most evocative colors is blue.
 We perceive blue to be a negative emotion or to have a negative feeling for a variety of reasons.
 Overcast skies, especially in cold countries have a bluish light.
 And because it's cold we associate this blue with the discomfort of actually feeling cold.
 Also when we become cold the blood flow to our skin is reduced.
 So skin tone becomes less red.